University of Washington

 1. What is the probability of exceeding natural or hatchery winter-run Chinook salmon loss thresholds in the upcoming week?

-2. What is the probability of spring-run hatchery Chinook salmon loss thresholds in the upcoming week?
+2. What is the probability of exceeding spring-run Chinook salmon surrogate yearling loss thresholds in the upcoming week?

-3. What is the probability of hatchery steelhead loss thresholds in the upcoming week?
+3. What is the probability of exceeding natural or hatchery steelhead loss thresholds in the upcoming week?

 References

-Kurth, R. 2013.
-Downstream migration success of Feather River Fish Hatchery steelhead smolts under different release strategies.
-Presentation at Steelhead Management Meeting, California Department of Fish and Wildlife.
+Kurth, R. (2013).
+Downstream migration success of feather river fish hatchery steelhead smolts under different release strategies.